madsbuch/blog/_posts/2014-10-01-three-pillars-of-software-development.md

 which is later verified against the actual implementation.

 This split is necessary to be able to talk about the process in a broader term.
-Within proven software specifications are mathematically proven to be implemented in a correct manner, hence the term testing is to vague (at least in my consciousness) as we do not necessarily test a finite set of the input for a given procedure.
+Within proven software, specifications are mathematically proven to be implemented in a correct manner, hence the term testing is to vague (at least in my consciousness) as we do not necessarily test a finite set of the input for a given procedure.

 ### The premises
 Implicitly, and now explicitly, I advocate testing.
 My opinion is that testing should take up as many resources as implementing.
-Of cause this opinion is not strict, and many condition are in play when deciding the amount of resources spend on verifying code.
+Of course this opinion is not strict, and many condition are in play when deciding the amount of resources spend on verifying code.
 I trust the reader in knowing when to test.
 At least it is not the main aim for this article.